ryanpmccaffrey/ryanpmccaffrey.github.io/_posts/2017-02-08-Billboard.md

 Based on the high p-values, we do not reject the null hypothesis for all hypothesis tests related to these winter seasonality observations.
 We originally thought a brief surge in Christmas song popularity during the winter months could affect the average ranking and average number of weeks songs sustained on the chart.
 The t-test results proved otherwise.
 Not only does this tell us that the jump in songs peaking in December and January had no statistically significant effect on average ranking or number of weeks songs stayed on the chart, but it tells us that the actual jump in songs peaking during those months was in itself not statistically significant compared to the other months.

 In the beginning of this project we hypothesized that, perhaps, the length of a song may influence its average rank.
 The thinking was that shorter songs were more amenable to radio play and online streaming, which are believed to be key components to the Billboard Hot 100 ranking formula.
 However, when we plot average ranking as a function of song length during the exploratory analysis section, it became obvious that a strong correlation was not present.
 We will confirm this observation with a t-test calculation.
 The null hypothesis is that the length of a song has no impact on its average ranking.
 "Short songs" are defined to be songs that last 210sec or less, whereas "long songs" are considered to be 211sec or more.
-The somewhat arbitrary threshold for short/long songs was determined by doing some quick online research that 3:30 is the normal length of a typical song.
+The somewhat arbitrary threshold for short/long songs was determined by doing some quick online research that indicated 3:30 was the normal length of a typical song.

 ```python